Measuring corporate health through companies that form, fail and last

 In 2001 company liquidations amounted to nearly 5 per cent of the companies that were incorporated that year.
 By 2007 this had decreased to 3.6 per cent indicating healthier prospects for companies around that time.
 This trend turned during the GFC rising to 8.1 per cent in 2009.
 Since then the proportion of company liquidations to new companies has dropped each year.
 In 2017 they were 3.3 per cent.

-In 2001 the percentage of liquidations compared with the number of companies on the register was 0.7% dropping to 0.5% in 2008.
-As the effects of the GFC flowed through in 2009, there was an increase to 0.7%.
-Since then there has been a steady decline to 0.3% in 2017.
+In 2001 the percentage of liquidations compared with the number of companies on the register was 0.7 per cent dropping to 0.5 per cent in 2008.
+As the effects of the GFC flowed through in 2009, there was an increase to 0.7 per cent.
+Since then there has been a steady decline to 0.3 per cent in 2017.